alex-1355/check_nokia_isam/README.md

-  --board_availability  checks the availability status of all boards --board_oper_status   checks the operational status of all boards --auto_backup_status  checks the status of the auto-backup feature --pon_utilization     checks the utilization of all pon interfaces --board_temperature   checks the temperature sensors on all boards -s HOSTNAME           specify hostname
+  --board_availability  checks the availability status of all boards --board_oper_status   checks the operational status of all boards --auto_backup_status  checks the status of the auto-backup feature --pon_utilization     checks the utilization of all PON interfaces --board_temperature   checks the temperature sensors on all boards --nt_redundancy       checks the NT redundancy status of the given
+                        protection-group
+  -s HOSTNAME           specify hostname
   -c COMMUNITY          specify SNMPv2 community
   -v                    turn on debug output
   -W WARNING            specify a warning threshold
-  -C CRITICAL           specify a critical threshold
+  -C CRITICAL           specify a critical threshold -g GROUPID            specify a protection-group ID (1-5)
 ```

 ### OMD command and service definition